broadinstitute/scp-ingest-pipeline/README.md

 ```

 ## Bypass hooks
-In rare cases, you might need to skip hooks for Git actions, like so:
+In rare cases, you might need to skip Git hooks, like so:

 * Skip commit hooks:
 `git commit --no-verify ...`